shusritavenugopal/Whispers-of-the-Heart/README.md

 Below are the supported setups for the project.
 Other setups can work, but as we mentioned, we cannot guarantee its working.
-See respective sections "Command Line" and "Python" for more detailed information.

 ### Python